A Showcase of How Alameda County Employees Care for their Communities

 “Each of us as human beings has a responsibility to reach out to help our brothers and sisters affected by disasters.
 One day it may be us or our loved ones needing someone to reach out and help.”

-The Alameda County Disaster Relief Fund was initially established in response to the September 11, 2001 attacks in the United States and has been reactivated for the South Asia Tsunami/Earthquake in 2004, and Hurricane Katrina in 2005.
+The Alameda County Disaster Relief Fund was initially established in response to the September 11, 2001 attacks in the United States and has been reactivated several times to help victims of tragic events including mass shootings, hurricanes, earthquakes and fires.